Map of Digitized Newspapers

 Virginia Digital Newspaper Project

-The Virginia Digital Newspaper Project (VaDNP) is part of the National Digital Newspaper Program (NDNP) and is an ongoing initiative to provide free access to text searchable digital images of historical newspapers.
-The NDNP has partnered with the National Endowment for the Humanities, the Library of Congress, and an ever growing number of awardee states to provide this content, which can be found on the Chronicling America site.
+The Virginia Newspaper Project is also one of the six original partners in the National Digital Newspaper Program (NDNP), an initiative to provide free access to digitized images and full text searching of historical newspapers.
+The NDNP is a partnership between the National Endowment for the Humanities, the Library of Congress, and an ever growing number of awardee states to provide this content, which can be found on the Chronicling America site.

 Newspaper Web Exhibitions